BayesOptApp/MECHBench/README.md

-# Structural Optimization Benchmark Project
+# MECHBench: A Set of Optimization Benchmarks inspired by Structural Mechanics

 This repository contains a structural optimization benchmark project using OpenRadioss as solver.